CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab7.md

 6. If you have not already opened it, open the **FAIAD.pbix** located **Reports** folder on the **desktop** of your lab environment.

    We are going to use this report as a reference.
 We will start by adding the canvas background.
-We will create the report header, add a couple of KPIs, and create the Sales over time line chart.
+We will create the report header, add a couple of KPIs, and create the Sales over a line chart.
 In the interest of time and with the understanding that you have experience with building visuals in Power BI Desktop, we will not be creating all the visuals.

    ![](../media/lab-07/image035.jpg)